tremendous-rewards/embed/docs/documentation.md

 #### Approving rewards

-When a reward is generated using the "uncreated rewards" approach, execution is paused until it is approved via the `Approve` REST endpoint.
+When a reward is generated using the "uncreated rewards" approach, execution is paused until the order is approved via the `Approve` REST endpoint.
 This is because the order is created by the client, and thus has the ability to be spoofed or modified before being sent to the Tremendous servers.

 To fulfill the reward, you will need to complete the following steps: